 Each of the probation officers at the 51st District Court has earned her certification as Criminal Justice Professional through the State of Michigan, and is well versed in substance abuse, addiction, and mental health.

 Sobriety Court Program

-In February 2001, the 51st District Court implemented its Sobriety Court Program which requires all offenders convicted of operating under the influence undergo a biopsychosocial assessment to determine their individual level of addiction and probationary needs.
+In February 2001, the 51st District Court implemented its Sobriety Court Program which requires all offenders convicted of operating under the influence and other offense types to undergo a biopsychosocial assessment to determine their individual level of addiction and probationary needs.

 Making a Difference in Waterford, MI: Criminal Justice Reform in Action